fredericcormier/IMOAutocompletionViewController/README.md

-####As a delegate and datasource you will need to implement those 2 methods
+####Being the delegate and the datasource you will need to implement those 2 methods

 provide a list of possible completions